 - Utilities– Utility expenses necessary for the operation of the University including electricity, fuel, gas, telephone, and water.

 - Equipment– Expenditures for movable articles costing $5,000.00 or more and having a life expectancy of more than one year, including the purchase and lease/purchase of information technology equipment.
 Examples include computer systems, furniture, and movable machines costing $5,000.00 or more.

 Department heads are responsible for maintaining budget integrity.
 To serve as a planning guide for managing revenues and expenses, budgets are maintained at Francis Marion University as follows:

 General Fund Accounts (1-Funds)

-Though not required in 1-fund accounts, department heads are encouraged to maintain positive budget balances in individual line items through the budget transfer/adjustment process to assist in planning and budget management efforts.
+If expenses for an individual line item go over budget in a 1-fund department, purchases or payments are not restricted.
+Purchases are restricted if total expenses exceed the total budget for the department, excluding personnel expenses.
+Though not required in 1-fund departments, department heads are encouraged to maintain positive budget balances in individual line items through the budget transfer/adjustment process to assist in planning and budget management efforts.

 Other Funds (Unrestricted Designated, Restricted Expendable, etc.)

-If expenses for an individual line item exceed the budget for that line item, purchase orders or payments can not be processed until a Budget Transfers/Adjustments form is initiated and processed to correct the negative balance in that line item.
+If expenses for an individual line item exceed the budget for that line item, purchase orders or payments cannot be processed until a Budget Transfers/Adjustments form is initiated and processed to correct the negative balance in that line item.

-Budget Transfers/Adjustments Form
+Budget Transfers/Adjustments Procedures:

-- Processes approved Budget Transfers/Adjustments form or notifies requestor of request status.
+- The Financial Services Office verifies accuracy of budget codes and amount totals and either processes the approved Budget Transfers/Adjustments form or notifies requestor of request status.